 VirusBarrier X9's Setup Assistant helps you quickly and easily adjust the program's basic settings so they are appropriate to the way you use your Mac.
 The first time you open VirusBarrier X9, the Setup Assistant launches automatically.
 The default protection level is Standard and is recommended for most users.

 Standard: Recommended protection for most users.
-With the Standard Protection setting, VirusBarrier will scan for Mac OS X, Windows, and Linux malware.
+With the Standard Protection setting, VirusBarrier will scan for macOS, Windows, and Linux malware.
 It will also scan for malicious scripts and scan your e-mails and attachments for potential infections.

 You can find more information about each of these features in the VirusBarrier Preferences section of this manual: VirusBarrier Preferences